 This event gives an opportunity for students to acquire transferable skills which are necessary within academia and outside, such as, presenting, speaking in front of a public, communicating complicated ideas and concepts in an understandable manner.
 It provides an opportunity to think creatively about how to communicate your research and to learn from the approaches of other participants.

 Format and prizes

 The winners and runners-up of each heat win a small prize and everyone who takes part receives a certificate.
-The 12 finalists then perform their presentations at the Grand final to a wide-ranging audience, including invited guests and alumni, thus showcasing the wide diversity of ground-breaking research taking place at the University of Glasgow.
+The 12 finalists then perform their presentations at the Grand Final to a wide-ranging audience, including invited guests and alumni, thus showcasing the wide diversity of ground-breaking research taking place at the University of Glasgow.
 The overall winner of the competition wins a £1000 travel/research grant, while the runner up wins £500, again for travel/research purposes.
-The audience also votes for its favourite presentation so that one finalist receives a People's Choice Award of a £100 book voucher.
+The audience also votes for its favourite presentation so that one finalist receives a People's Choice Award of a £100 voucher.

 Regsitration for the 2019 competition opens via the moodle on Monday 14th January and closes on Friday 22nd February.
 You will need to submit your final title and slide along with the Contributor Information Checklist and Media Consent Form Submission before this closing date.
 Submission is via the moodle.

 There is a training session on Friday 1st March (more details to follow) and the dates for the heats are as follows: